Thick Lunar Crust Amplifies Deci-Hertz Gravitational-Wave Signal

 Here, $\langle \rangle_{\text{pol}}$ denotes an average over all polarization, in order to separate the amplification due to lunar structure from polarization-induced variations in the GW amplitude.
-More details of this equation are discussed in the Supplemental Material.
+More details of this equation are discussed in the Supplemental Material \cite{supplemental}.

-Figure~\ref{fig:fig2}e presents the distribution of $M_E$ along a typical great circle.
+Figure~\ref{fig:fig2}e presents the distribution of $M_E$ along the typical great circle (integrated up to 0.2~Hz).
 The spatial characteristics generally show strong correlations with both topography and crustal thickness.
 Notably, thick-crust regions (e.g., highlands) show an average signal amplification (red curve in Figure~\ref{fig:fig2}e).
 However, in some places such as Mare Imbrium, where the topography has almost no relief, the amplification ratios still vary dramatically with the varying crustal thickness.
 This key observation demonstrates that crustal thickness rather than topography is the dominant factor of governing the amplification effect.
-Hence, we should pay more attention to the crustal thickness when evaluating lunar local response to GWs.
+Hence, we should pay more attention to the crustal thickness when evaluating lunar local response to GWs in future works.

-To find the optimal frequency band for GW search, we plot the frequency-dependent amplification ratio $m_E (\omega)$, defined as
+To find the optimal frequency band for GW search, we plot the frequency-dependent amplification ratio $m_E (f)$, defined as

 in Figure~\ref{fig:fig2}f, where we have applied a median-filter smoothing to reveal fundamental patterns.
-The plot shows that the amplification is prominent in the $1.5\text{--}30$~mHz band and there are rich spectral peaks with bandwidths as narrow as $\sim 0.05$ mHz.
-The peaks appear on the highlands surrounding the SPA basin, coinciding with the thickest crust (refer to Figure~\ref{fig:fig1}c).
-For example, on the highland between $\varphi=70^{\circ}$ and $120^{\circ}$, $m_E (\omega)$ can reach tenfold.
-Moreover, the peak frequencies align closely with the resonant frequencies of the lunar response function \cite{2025PhRvD.111f3014Z}, suggesting a direct link to the normal modes of the Moon.
+The plot shows that the structurally induced signal enhancement is a broadband phenomenon.
+In the lower frequency regime ($\le 0.04$~Hz), the amplification exhibits rich spectral peaks with narrow bandwidths [also see Figs.~(A3) and (A4) \cite{supplemental}].
+These peak frequencies align closely with the resonant frequencies of the lunar response function \cite{2025PhRvD.111f3014Z}, suggesting a direct link to the normal modes of the Moon.
+Crucially, near the optimal sensitivity band of proposed lunar antennas (around $0.1$ Hz), this localized energy magnification $m_{E}(f)$ not only persists but further intensifies.
+The broadband spatial variations in this deci-hertz regime remain tightly correlated with the thick-crust topography.
+For example, on the highlands surrounding the SPA basin (between $\varphi=70^{\circ}$ and $120^{\circ}$), $m_E (f)$ can reach tenfold, with peak amplifications often exceeding those observed at lower frequencies.

 \textit{Normal mode perturbation method.}---The observed close correspondence between crust thickness and GW signal amplification in our numerical simulations can be understood in the theoretical framework of normal-mode perturbation and mixing.
 In the ideal case where the Moon is spherically symmetric, non-rotating, elastic, and isotropic (SNREI), its free oscillation can be described by a series of orthonormal normal modes $|k\rangle \equiv |\sigma, n, l, m\rangle$ which are eigenfunctions of the secular equation